ParaskP7/android-dev-sources/README.md

 # android-dev-sources
-All those android development sources that you need to be and stay awesome!
+All those Android development sources that you need to be and stay awesome!

+**FOCUS ON KOTLIN**

 | Category | Title | URL |
 | ------------- | ------------- | ------------- |